Jade-Evans/etch-a-sketch/README.md

 - Reformatting (NOT rewriting) my LEARNING LOG into a concise structure.
 - Summarising the initial TOP instructions for the README document.

+# Ideas for improvement upon revisiting for Portfolio:
+- Add a "clear grid" option and potentially move this and the grid size button inside the LHS options.
+- update certain aesthetics such as background color, borders and title for more consistency.
+- Explore merging default and new grid js logic into one reusable function for cleaner, more readable and concise code.
+- Add additional tools such as erasers, including opacity so it behaves more like a real rubber.
+- Update existing colour tools with actual color picker for more colour choice options.
+- Explore logic to enable multiple tools on same grid.
+- Explore using a lightbox-style effect for the grid and tool pallette to make it feel more like a canvas/separate from the webpage as a whole.